TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 - Distance to make from the hotel

-If you like to spot the wild elephants in your Sri Lanka safari package it is best to head on to udawalawe national park and or Minneriya national park.
+If you like to spot wild elephants in your Sri Lanka safari package it is best to head on to Udawalawe national park and or Minneriya national park.
 Udawalawe national park, Minneriya national park, and eco-park are the 3 most popular wildlife reserves to spot wild elephants.
 These 3 national parks have the highest elephant population on the island and provide very easy spotting of wild elephants.

-In this article, we discuss 5 major national parks for the wildlife tour packages in Sri Lanka.
-You have to decide on the best national park to visit by considering information coming under each wildlife reserve.
+In this article, we discuss 5 major national parks for wildlife tour packages in Sri Lanka.
+You have to decide on the best national park to visit by considering the information coming under each wildlife reserve.

 ANIMALS TO SEE ON SRI LANKA SAFARI HOLIDAYS

-Perhaps you have been doing the safari in some other countries, but a safari tour in Sri Lanka is still worth it because what you encounter in Sri Lankan jungles are different from what you see in Africa.
+Perhaps you have been doing the safari in some other countries, but a safari tour in Sri Lanka is still worth it because what you encounter in Sri Lankan jungles is different from what you see in Africa.

 HOW EASY TO BOOK SRI LANKA SAFARI HOLIDAYS?

 Another reason why you thoroughly consider on Sri Lanka safari tour is the convenience.
 You do not need to plan the Sri Lanka safari tour in advance and it can be done spontaneously.
 Just call tour operators such as Seerendipity tour or go to the travel counter of your hotel, either way, you can book a Sri Lanka safari tour to the nearby national park.
-You can Sri Lanka safari tours as a one day trip from your hotel.
+You can Sri Lanka safari tours as a one-day trip from your hotel.